What is European car insurance?

 How long does European car insurance last?

 Most standard car insurance policies will include cover for around 30 to 90 days of driving in Europe, but check your policy documents to be sure.
-More comprehensive cover might include protection for a longer time period.
+Some insurers will split this into a maximum number of days per trip and a total annual allowance.

-Yes, you can still drive in Europe after Brexit - and all UK insurance policies include third-party cover as standard for driving in Europe.
+Yes, you can still drive in other European countries after Brexit - and most UK insurance policies include third-party cover as standard for driving in Europe.
 You won’t need a green card to drive in the EU either.

 What is a car insurance green card?